-12. With a combined population of more than 320 million, the CAREC region's internal market is sizeable.
-The Customs Union among the Russian Federation, Belarus, and Kazakhstan provides an opportunity to further expand this market by 168 million people, with Kazakhstan serving as a gateway to the markets of Russia and Belarus.
+by 168 million people, with Kazakhstan serving as a gateway to the markets of Belarus and the Russian Federation.
 At the same time, however, the Customs Union may be a challenge to CAREC given adjustments made by Kazakhstan in terms of customs procedures, tariffs and other related measures, which may pose difficulties to non-Customs Union countries.
 Meanwhile, the entry of Pakistan and Turkmenistan into CAREC in 2010 expanded the Program's geographic and strategic interests by providing vital links with South Asia and the Middle East.
-Opportunities to expand investments in transport connectivity also abound, although the CAREC region faces stiff competition from the all-sea routes around Africa or through the Suez Canal.
+Opportunities to expand investments in transport connectivity also abound, although the CAREC region faces stiff competition in road and rail transport networks from the all-sea routes around Africa or through the Suez Canal.